My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 Monastiraki you will pass a couple places of

-interest including the sponge shops, the
+interest including the sponge shops, and a series of

 T-shirt shops and boutiques.
 Halfway down Adrianou